Biography: Alejandro Franceschi

 He considered returning to teaching and/or the possibility of a higher-level role in corporate, and decided to return for his graduate degree in animation and visual effects from the Academy of Art University in San Francisco, CA. Little did he know his studies would be endlessly interrupted, as they led to an odyssey of working for Bay Area companies he never dreamed to be so lucky to be a part of in some way.

 Like most who remain in San Francisco long enough, Alejandro kept freelancing while trying to build another company.
 After dabbling for a year on developing holograms, he turned his attentions to virtual reality (VR) and augmented reality (AR) content.
 Living in the middle of all the development for the associated technologies and companies of VR and AR in downtown San Francisco, while an active member of the communities that sprouted as a result, he ended up co-founding INVAR Studios.
-The company focuses on creating original IP for VR and AR, while also providing production and post services, at scale, to other content creators.
-He actively serves as INVAR Studios' Creative Technologist, and as one of its VFX Supervisors for pre-production, on-set, and transcontinental post-production facilities.
+The company focused on creating original IP for VR and AR, while also providing production and post services, at scale, to other content creators.
+He actively served as INVAR Studios' Creative Technologist, its VFX Supervisor for pre-production, on-set, and transcontinental post-production facilities.

 In Q4 of 2017, Alejandro departed INVAR Studios to join Facebook, where he works presently.
 In March of 2018, the short film, Rose Colored

 was honored with the Lumiere award, for Best Live-Action VR.
 Currently, Alejandro is working on other startup projects, and remains firmly vested in the developemnt of the VR/AR space.
 He remains open to consultation and speaking opportunities, and you can reach him for those directly via his LinkedIn.